webda2l/symfony-docs/reference/configuration/framework.rst

 **type**: ``float`` **default**: depends on your PHP config

-Time, in seconds, to wait for a response.
-If the response takes longer, a :class:`Symfony\\Component\\HttpClient\\Exception\\TransportException` is thrown.
+Time, in seconds, to wait for network activity.
+If the connection is idle for longer, a :class:`Symfony\\Component\\HttpClient\\Exception\\TransportException` is thrown.
 Its default value is the same as the value of PHP's `default_socket_timeout`_ config option.